horse purslane

 How to control Horse Purslane.

-You can control Horse Purslane by cultural and chemical means, but successful management of this weed can only be achieved by an integrated approach.
+You can control Horse Purslane by cultural and chemical means, but successful management of this weed is best with an integrated approach.

 Cultural control:

-• In heavily infested areas, try and control this weed at the seedling stage and never allow it to reach maturity.
+• In heavily infested areas, try and control this Horse Purslane at the seedling stage, and never allow it to reach maturity.

-• Plants in the fruiting stage should not be cut and left on the ground, as they retain enough viability for the fruit to mature and the seed to disperse.
+• Plants in the fruiting stage should not be cut and left on the ground.
+This is because the fruit can continue to mature and the seed disperse.

 Chemical control: